psxio/psx.market/replit.md

 ### Technical Implementations
 - **Frontend**: React and TypeScript with TanStack Query.
 - **Backend**: Express and TypeScript, providing a RESTful API.
-- **Authentication**: Session-based for admins; RainbowKit + wagmi for unified wallet authentication with token-based benefits.
+- **Authentication**: Session-based for admins; RainbowKit + wagmi for wallet connections; Privy for social authentication (Google, Twitter, Discord, Email) with embedded wallet support for users without wallets.
 - **Token Incentive System**: Benefits for $CREATE or $PSX holders based on real-time token balance checks.
 - **Data Storage**: PostgreSQL with Drizzle ORM.
 - **Smart Contract Escrow System**: On-chain USDC payments on Base using `USDCEscrow.sol` for milestone releases, dispute resolution, fees, and refunds, with integrated frontend UI.